 Test guides

-Scheduling a load test
+Scheduling a Load Test

 0 */6 * * * # Run every 6 hours

-15 3 * * * # Run every day at 3:15am
+15 3 * * * # Run daily at 3:15am

-0 0 1 * * # Run once a week at midnight
+0 0 1 * * # Run at midnight on the first day of every month

-# At 1:15 p.m. and 1:45 p.m. every Tuesday in the month of June
+# Execute at 1:15 p.m. and 1:45 p.m. every Tuesday in June

 15,45 13 ?
 6 Tue